Divorce Alaska Custody

 Factors considered by the court in Divorce Alaska Custody

-The court adheres to the following points while taking a decision regarding child custody.
+The court adheres to the following points while taking a decision regarding this issue –

-- Is there any proof that either parent or other individuals of the household have practiced substance abuse and this has directly hampered the physical or emotional well being of the child?
+- Is there any proof that either partner or other individuals of the household have practiced substance abuse and this has directly hampered the physical or emotional well being of the child?

-- Is there any proof that in the household wherein child custody has been proposed, there have been instances of child neglect, child abuse or domestic violence or violence amongst the parents?
+- Is there any proof about the instances of neglect, child abuse or domestic violence or illegal activities in the household, where the custodial partner is staying?

-- The capacity and wish of each parent to permit a frequent, loving and open relationship between the other parent and the child
+- The capacity and wish of each spouse to permit a frequent, loving and open relationship between the other one and the kid.

-- The duration for which the child has resided in a satisfactory and stable ambience, and the desire to continue this ambience
+- The duration for which the family has resided in a satisfactory and stable ambience, and the desire to continue in this ambience.

-- The social, religious, mental, emotional and physical requirements of the child
+- The social, religious, mental, emotional and physical requirements.

-- The ability and wish of each parent to fulfill these requirements
+- The ability and desire of each parent to fulfill these requirements.

 - Does the court find that any other factors that are relevant to this topic?